security-force-monitor/research-handbook/source/persons.rst

 **Guidance on use**

 We use this field to record information about the person that is likely to provide useful context, additional information that does not fit into the data structure, and notes about how decisions were made about which data to include.
-Any sources used should be included directly inside the field.
+Any sources used in the note should be created as :ref:`Sources` and the access point UUID (as stored in ``source:access_point_id:admin``) should be included directly in the note.